Taikyoku shogi: Ranging pieces

 Many pieces can move any number of empty squares along a straight line, limited only by the edge of the board.
 If an opposing piece intervenes, it may be captured by moving to that square and removing it from the board.
 A ranging piece must stop where it captures, and cannot bypass a piece that is in its way.
 If a friendly piece intervenes, the moving piece is limited to a distance that stops short of the intervening piece; if the friendly piece is adjacent, it cannot move in that direction at all.

-The ranging pieces are the standards, queen, free dream-eater, wooden dove, dragons (except: violent, flying and reclining), demons, running horse, mountain eagle, whale, running rabbit, tigers (except blind), turtle snake, ceramic dove, lance, oxcart, chariots, flying swallow, running pup, running serpent, great dove, running bear, running stag, running wolf, free pup, phoenix master, kirin master, vertical bear, side boar, silver rabbit, golden deer, great stag, cloud eagle, bishop, rook, side wolf, mountain falcon, soldiers (except: sword, burning and crossbow), violent ox, golden bird, white horse, howling dog, side mover, water buffalo, turtles, vertical wolf, side ox, liberated horse, treacherous fox, roc master, vermillion sparrow, horseman, swallow's wings, side flyer, great master, side monkey, vertical mover, flying ox, vertical pup, vertical horse, dragon horse, dragon king, horned falcon, soaring eagle, roaring dog and lion dog.
+The ranging pieces are the standards, free king, free dream-eater, wooden dove, dragons (except: fierce, flying and reclining), demons, running horse, mountain eagle, whale, running rabbit, tigers (except blind), turtle-snake, ceramic dove, incense chariot, ox chariot, chariots, flying swallow, running pup, running serpent, great dove, running bear, running stag, running wolf, free pup, phoenix master, kirin master, vertical bear, side boar, silver rabbit, golden stag, great stag, cloud eagle, angle mover, flying chariot, side wolf, mountain hawk, soldiers (except: sword, cannon and crossbow), fierce ox, golden bird, white foal, howling dog, side mover, water ox, turtles, vertical wolf, side ox, wind horse, treacherous fox, peng master, vermillion sparrow, horseman, swallow's wings, side flyer, great master, side monkey, vertical mover, flying ox, vertical pup, vertical horse, dragon horse, dragon king, horned hawk, flying eagle, roaring dog and lion dog.

 Hook moves (changing tack)

-The hook-mover, long-nosed goblin, capricorn, and peacock can move any number of squares along a straight line, as a normal ranging piece, but may also abruptly change tack left or right by 90° at any one place along the route, and then continue as a ranging piece.
+The hook mover, long-nosed goblin, capricorn, and peacock can move any number of squares along a straight line, as a normal ranging piece, but may also abruptly change tack left or right by 90° at any one place along the route, and then continue as a ranging piece.
 Turning a corner like this is optional.

 The range covered by a hook move is the equivalent of two moves by a rook, or two moves by a bishop, depending on the piece.
 However, a hook move is functionally a single move: The piece cannot capture twice in one move, nor may it capture and then move on.
 It must stop before an intervening piece (unless it first changes direction to avoid it), and must stop when it captures, just like any other ranging piece.
 It can only change direction once per move.